flyingtommy/A-accompany-code-for-the-rocking-paper/tutorial_polished.md

 The overall workflow is as follows:

-A. **Perform Craig-Bampton reduction in MATLAB**
+1. **Perform Craig-Bampton reduction in MATLAB**
-B. **Extract reduced-order stiffness, mass, and damping matrices**
+2. **Extract reduced-order stiffness, mass, and damping matrices**
-C. **Transfer the reduced-order data to the “Reduced-Order Flexible Solid” block in Simulink**, which uses the floating frame of reference formulation
+3. **Transfer the reduced-order data to the “Reduced-Order Flexible Solid” block in Simulink**, which uses the floating frame of reference formulation
-D. **Run dynamic simulations in Simulink**
+4. **Run dynamic simulations in Simulink**
-E. **Reconstruct full-order solutions** from the reduced simulation results
+5. **Reconstruct full-order solutions** from the reduced simulation results

 ---